-An automated pullback acquisition will start rotation and pullback of the Makoto[TM] Controller and catheter imaging core.
-This action will also start the collection and recording of both IVUS and NIRS data at the pullback rate set by the user.
+An automated pullback acquisition will start rotation and pullback of the MakotoTM Controller and catheter imaging core.
+This action will also start the collection and recording of both IVUS and NIRS data when used with a DualproTM IVUS+NIRS catheter or just IVUS data when used with a Infraredx ClarisproTM HD-IVUS catheter at the pullback rate set by the user.

-Figure 9-6: Acquisition Mode with automated pullback acquisition in progress.
+Figure 9-6: Acquisition Mode with IVUS+NIRS automated pullback acquisition in progress.